Former Prosecutors Turned

 New Jersey law, unlike other States, breaks down criminal offenses into "Indictable Crimes" and "Disorderly Persons Offenses."
 Most other States refer to such criminal offenses as "Felonies" and "Misdemeanors".
 In New Jersey there are two types of Disorderly Persons Offenses.
 The first level of Disorderly Persons Offense is merely called a "Disorderly Persons Offense" or a "DP".
 The second level of Disorderly Persons Offense is Called a "Petty Disorderly Persons Offense" or a "Petty DP".

 A Disorderly Persons Offense is punishable by up to 6 months imprisonment.
 A Petty Disorderly Persons Offense is punishable by up to 30 days imprisonment.
-Regardless of what you choose to call it, a disorderly person's offense is a serious matter.
+Regardless of what you choose to call such offenses, a disorderly person's offenses are serious maters.

-Some of the criminal charges that are handled in municipal court include:
+Some of the criminal and quasi criminal charges that are handled in municipal court include:

 - Simple assault